antu-12299198/COIT11223-e-portfolio/Week2.md

 ## Summary of the Artefact

-This YouTube interview features artificial intelligence expert Jerry Kaplan discussing why generative AI is considered one of the most revolutionary technologies of recent years.
-Kaplan explains that modern AI systems can generate text, images, and code by learning patterns from enormous amounts of data rather than thinking like humans.
-He also describes the rapid development of large language models such as ChatGPT and explains both the opportunities and challenges they create.
-The interview highlights how generative AI is transforming industries including education, healthcare, software development, and business while also raising concerns about misinformation, bias, privacy, and responsible use.
-Overall, the video provides a balanced explanation of how AI works, why it is becoming increasingly important, and why society must carefully manage its development.
+This YouTube interview features AI expert Jerry Kaplan, who explains why generative artificial intelligence is considered one of the most significant technological developments of recent years.
+He discusses how generative AI systems, such as ChatGPT, are trained on large amounts of data to recognise patterns and generate human-like responses rather than truly understanding information like humans do.
+Kaplan also explores how this technology is changing industries including education, healthcare, software development, and business by improving productivity and supporting decision-making.
+At the same time, he highlights important challenges such as misinformation, bias, privacy concerns, and the need for responsible AI governance.
+Overall, the interview provides a clear and balanced explanation of how generative AI works, its growing impact on society, and why both individuals and organisations should use it ethically and responsibly.
 ---

 ## Justification on Why I Chose the Artefact